mtgjson/mtgjson-website/docs/data-models/foreign-data/README.md

 ## Model Properties

 > ### faceName
-> The name on the face of the card.
+> The foreign name on the face of the card.
 >
 > - **Type:** `string`
 > - **Introduced:** `v5.0.1`
 > - **Attributes:** <i class="optional">optional</i>

 > ### flavorText
-> The flavor text of the card.
+> The foreign flavor text of the card.
 >
 > - **Type:** `string`
 > - **Introduced:** `v4.0.0`